brandur/sorg/content/nanoglyphs/048-llms.md

 It's not quite ready to talk about publicly yet, but it will be soon.
 By the end of February maybe?

 Notably, the project was my first where LLMs were not only a novelty, but a core piece of tooling that made it run.
-A core member of the team even.
+A key member of the team even.
 They are terrifyingly good.
 I'm a traditionalist, and was constantly looking for evidence of mistakes or malpractice so I could say loudly "this is sh*t" and declare them unfit for use.
 I found none.
 Instead, I threw increasingly large chunks of work their way, and almost every time, I got results back that were close to what I would've written by hand, except slightly better.
 They've unquestionably been an incredible boon to me, so far.
 For society and the world at large?
 I'm not so sure.

 ---